eslint/eslint/docs/src/extend/shareable-configs.md

     └── common.js
 ```

-In your `index.js` you can do something like this:
+In the `index.js` file, you can do something like this:

 ```js
 module.exports = require('./lib/ci.js');
 ```

-Now inside your package you have `/lib/defaults.js`, which contains:
+Now inside the package you have `/lib/defaults.js`, which contains:

 ```js
 module.exports = {